KaotoIO/kaoto.io/content/docs/manual/04_datamapper/index.md

 4. Select the schema file to attach.
 ![Select schema](datamapper-select-schema.png)

-5. (XML only) Select the root element.
+5. **New!** (XML only) Select the root element.
 The first element in the schema is selected by default.
 If the XML schema defines multiple top level elements and you want to use the other element than the first one, select one from the dropdown.
 This step is applicable only for XML.
 For JSON, skip to the next.
 ![Select root element](datamapper-select-root-element.png)

+Here is a demo screencast to choose a root element.
+{{< video src="./dm_chooserootelement.mp4" subtitles="./dm_chooserootelement.vtt" >}}

 6. Click `Attach` button.
 ![Attach button](datamapper-attach-schema-attach.png)